HMS Miranda (1879)

 HMS Miranda was a Doterel-class sloop of the Royal Navy, built at Devonport Dockyard and launched on 30 September 1879.

+This class of ship was part of the transition of royal navy ships from sail to steam propulsion.
+A single screw was mounted in a frame that was raised when the ship was under full sail, which reduced the drag effect of the screw.
+It's coal burning boilers were vented through a telescopic funnel, which was lowered when the ship was under sail, so as not to interfere with the sails;

+hence the royal navy order ‘up funnel, down screw’.

 Design

 The Doterel class was designed by Nathaniel Barnaby as a development of William Henry White's 1874 Osprey-class sloop.
 The graceful clipper bow of the Ospreys was replaced by a vertical stem and the engines were more powerful.
 The hull was of composite construction, with wooden planks over an iron frame.

 Propulsion

 Power was provided by three cylindrical boilers, which supplied steam at 60 psi to a two-cylinder horizontal compound-expansion steam engine driving a single 13 ft 1 in screw.
 This arrangement produced 1020 ihp and a top speed of 11 kn.

 Armament

 Ships of the class were armed with two 7-inch (90 cwt) muzzle-loading rifled guns on pivoting mounts, and four 64-pounder muzzle-loading rifled guns (two on pivoting mounts, and two broadside).
 Four machine guns and one light gun completed the weaponry.